 O'Connell worked with private investors to create several partnerships to develop and package high-quality feature films, including SOUTHERN DISCOMFORT by Rita Mae Brown.
 At the request of George Lucas and with Francis Coppola she optioned the screenplay BORN WITH A TRUNK by Gen Le Roy, for Michael Smuin to direct.
 This project was invited to the Sundance writing and directing workshop.

 In 1989 she founded Pacific Film Fund Management Inc., a venture capital management company specializing in high-quality, low budget films.
-Her offices were in Francis Coppolla's Zoetrope building.
-She Executive Produced a feature film called SKELETON WOMAN, directed by Vivi Letsou.
-She financed and completed (with the help of Lucasfilm) post-production of a Soviet-American dramatic feature film about the Chernobyl accident, called RASPAD, and financed and Executive Produced an independent film called STEAL AMERICA.
-Also with Pacific Film Fund, O'Connell developed the feature film CHECKMAN, based on the treatment by David Eyre, with Harvey Keitel as Executive Producer.
+She Executive Produced 3 films: SKELETON WOMAN, directed by Vivi Letsou; a Soviet-American dramatic feature film about the Chernobyl accident, called RASPAD, and an independent film STEAL AMERICA.

 In 1993, she assisted Bumbershoot Productions in selling the film rights to the Pulitzer Prize winning novel A CONFEDERACY OF DUNCES to Paramount Pictures and is attached as Co-Producer.
-O'Connell serves on the board of Bumbershoot Productions and continues to work on project development.
 O'Connell has served as a fundraiser and/or consultant for a dozen other independent filmmakers across the country.